SuperMoney logo

 For years, auto loan originations have grown among buyers of all credit scores.
 This changed in 2019.

-Buyers with great credit are driving the remaining growth
+Buyers with great credit scores are driving the growth

-Buyers with credit scores above 760 were responsible for 33% of the $314 billion in auto loan originations from 2021 Q2 to 2022 Q2, according to the Federal Reserve Board.
-Subprime lenders, on the other hand, were responsible for only 17%.
+Buyers with credit scores above 760 were responsible for 33% of the $314 billion in auto loan originations from Q2 2022 to Q4 2023, according to the Federal Reserve Bank of New York.
+Subprime borrowers, on the other hand, were responsible for only 17%.
 Nevertheless, auto-loan participation is at a record high.
 So there are still more subprime borrowers than ever before.
 This is particularly concerning when you look at the delinquency rates among subprime borrowers.

-The median credit score for auto loan borrowers is 710 — near its historic highs
+The median credit score for auto loan borrowers was recorded at 720

 Auto loan market share by lender type